LucaMalisan/autocorrect/README.md

 - Press the shortcut defined for ``saveAndclose``

 How to install:

+- Download the .exe appended to the latest version (https://github.com/LucaMalisan/autocorrect/releases)
+- Make sure to use the typos.ahk file from this repository and to store it in the same place as the .exe

+or in case you want to install it manually:

 - Download Autohotkey Software v2.0 from https://www.autohotkey.com/ or search in the Windows Store for "AutoHotkey v2 Store Edition"
-- Set your own Key Combinations here:
+- You may set your own Key Combinations here: https://github.com/LucaMalisan/autocorrect/blob/78185e653cd8336b54e0d58221ad754814b49072/Autocorrect.ahk#L57-L59

-https://github.com/LucaMalisan/autocorrect/blob/78185e653cd8336b54e0d58221ad754814b49072/Autocorrect.ahk#L57-L59

 - Compile Autocorrect.ahk to an .exe using Autohotkey Software (AutoHotkey Dash -> Compile).
 Make sure to choose v2.x.x in the "Base File (.bin)" Menu.
-Alternatively, you can use the .exe appended to the latest version (https://github.com/LucaMalisan/autocorrect/releases)
+Alternatively, you can use the
-- Make sure to use the typos.ahk file form this repository and to store it in the same place as the .exe
+- Make sure to use the typos.ahk file from this repository and to store it in the same place as the .exe